quartzexpressDEV/AntiRenderDragon/README.md

 7. After you are done you can set the ExecutionPolicy back to what it was before, though it is not really needed with "RemoteSigned".
 To change it back run this command: `Set-ExecutionPolicy Default`

-if you have any questions dont hesitate to open a new issue
+if you have any questions dont hesitate to open a new issue oh i forgot to say this: PLEASE MAKE A BACKUP BEFORE RUNNING THIS

 have fun with it